What is a Semi-Variogram?

 - Are known values closer together more similar than values farther apart?

-This idea can be described with statistical dependence or autocorrelation.
-Further to this, autocorrelation (things closer together are more similar than things farther apart) provides valuable information for prediction.
+We can describe this idea with statistical dependence or autocorrelation.
+Further to this, spatial autocorrelation (things closer together are more similar than things farther apart) provides valuable information for prediction.

 Depending on the observer, semi-variograms look like a big mess of points.
 For example, our soil moisture plot looks like this: